stanleyogada/OGADA-SWIFT-BANKING-BACKEND/README.md

 # Opay-Demo-Backend

-An application solely for education purposes!!
+An application solely for education purposes!

 #